 Uses: You can roast, boil, steam, or grate them raw for salads.
 You can also puree them to use to make pink pancakes, use their juice as a natural dye in baked goods, make a pretty pink beet pasta, or an irresistible beet soup.
 Their greens are also edible are great for salads as it also adds a pop of pink!

 They’re also great substitutes to mimic that ‘beefy’ look.
-So although they will definitely taste different, check out this 15-Minute Beetroot Tartare which is a quick and fancy spin on the classic beef tartare recipe!
+So although they will definitely taste different, check out this 15-Minute Beetroot Tartare, a quick and fancy spin on the classic beef tartare recipe!

 7. Chioggia Beet

 Fun fact(s): Chioggia beets (or candy cane beets) have a distinctive concentric ring pattern inside.
-This creates a beautiful pink and white striped appearance when sliced.
 I like to think of them as bull’s eye beets! 🎯

-Taste and Texture: They have a mildly sweet and earthy flavor, and their texture is tender and crisp when raw, becoming soft and slightly buttery when cooked.
+Taste and Texture: Mildly sweet, earthy flavor with tender-crisp raw texture becoming soft and slightly buttery when cooked.

-Uses: You can enjoy them raw in salads or crudités (raw vegetable platter), pickled, roasted, or used in various cooked dishes to showcase their unique color pattern.
+Uses: Serve raw in salads or crudités to preserve striking appearance, or pickle and roast.
 Similar to other vegetables, I recommend using them raw to preserve their aesthetic appearance.
 For more creative recipes though, try making a vegan beet carpaccio!

 8. Rainbow Swiss Chard